oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 Furthermore, if you want to safely ensure that a restarted JRF domain can access updates to the infrastructure database that the domain made at an earlier time, the original domain's wallet file must be safely saved as soon as practical, and the restarted domain must be supplied a wallet file that was obtained from a previous run of the domain.

-#### JRF domain resource and model YAML settings
+#### JRF domain resource and model YAML file settings

-Here are the required domain resource and model YAML settings for Model in Image JRF domains:
+Here are the required domain resource and model YAML file settings for Model in Image JRF domains:

 - Set `configuration.model.domainType` to `JRF`.